February 11, 2018

 Join the fun at this family-friendly spectacle showcasing our local personality and creativity.
 Asheville's Mardi Gras Parade downtown celebration is rapidly growing as more and more sparkles, feathers, and beads show up each year to march in the annual parade with this year's King and Queen, dancers, roller skaters, drummers and krewes of colorful characters.
 The high energy slow moving caravan starts at 3:05 PM at the end of Wall Street and travels on Battery Park Avenue, Haywood Street, and Page Avenue by the Grove Arcade.
+These photos are from 2017.

 This parade is an exuberant and irreverent downtown event in the dead of mid-winter.
 Zaniness, political satire, and amazing displays of populist art abound!
 This is fun for the entire family - no alcohol and nudity at this celebration.
 You are also welcome to join the line-up festivities on Wall Street, 1-3 PM.